Reading on Tuesday 1st January 2019 at 15:00

-It’s an industrial town, with commuters travelling to London so lots of leisure facilities, but not much scenery.
+It’s an industrial town, with commuters travelling to London for things to see and do, but the town does have many leisure facilities – if not much scenery!

 From Wednesday to Saturday, The Hexagon Theatre (RG1 7UA) has ‘Singing in the Rain’; tickets are £18.

-There are a couple of mobile bar units outside the East Stand for home and away fans.
-Apart from a Harvester (RG30 2ND) on the road towards Reading, there are no pubs near the ground.
-There are bars at the back of the stands, where Courage, Fosters, Guinness and Strongbow are sold.
+There are mobile bar units outside the East Stand and bars at the back of the stands, where Heineken, Amstel, Guinness Theakstones and Symonds cider are sold.

-There is a Holiday Inn (RG2 0SL) with street parking a 15 minute walk away.
+There is a Holiday Inn (RG2 0SL) with street parking a 15 minute, one mile walk away.
 There’s a small bar inside it, but attached is a big Irish bar, called Callaghans.
 It has Sky TV but gets hugely crowded and drinks are mega prices.
 Across the road from the hotel is a fish & chip shop.

-The official car park is a nightmare to get out.
-Don’t park in the nearby Business Park, unless you’re in a unit charging for parking, as you could be clamped.
+The official car park is a nightmare to get out and don’t park in the nearby business park unless you park in a unit paying for parking, as you risk being clamped.

 If you want street parking, don’t bear left onto the relief road as you leave J11 of the M4, continue straight on and you’ll pass a few roads on your right, park in one of these and walk to the ground (10-12 minutes) and you should get away easily after the game.

-There is a Park and Ride facility at Mereoak (RG7 1PB) near J11, with buses going to the town centre via the Madejski Stadium.
+There is a Park and Ride facility at Mereoak (RG7 1PB) near J11, with buses going to the town centre via the stadium.
 Parking is free but return bus tickets are £3.50, Under 19’s £1.70, or a group ticket at £7 (up to 4 people).